Pierre-vh/Fox/README.md

 **Note:** Currently, only the Lexer, Parser and a small part of the Semantic analysis are complete, so files aren't executed and are just "compiled" with what's available.

-Assuming that the Moonshot binaries are installed in your path:
+Assuming that the binaries are installed in your path:
-* `Moonshot` will launch the "command line interface", which is a quick and easy way to test the interpreter.
+* `fox` will launch the "command line interface", which is a quick and easy way to test the interpreter.
 The interface is really simple: you can only enter paths to files for the interpreter to process.
 (This is only a testing tool.
 For more advanced use, invoke the compiler using command line options (see below))
-* `Moonshot path/to/file.fox` will process the given file.
+* `fox path/to/file.fox` will process the given file.
 Errors and diagnostics will be printed to stdout, and the command line tool will return EXIT_SUCCESS if the file was processed without any diagnostic being emitted (it'll return EXIT_FAILURE otherwise).
 Several  options can be passed to the command line tool.
   * `-verify` enables verify mode (See **Testing**))
   * `-werr` promotes warnings to errors
   * `-dump-ast` will dump the abstract syntax tree (AST) after processing the file.